 When do I apply?

 Students who are interested in applying should complete the online application and upload required supplemental items.
-The application opens January 7, 2020 and closes February 14, 2020.
+The application opens in January.

 What is the application process?

 - Submit a completed online application